Peter Bridgmont

-Peter Bridgmont (January 1929 – 24 June 2019) was an English actor, acting professor and author who has had an extensive career on stage, film, and television spanning over 60 years.
+Peter Bridgmont (23 January 1929 – 24 June 2019) was an English actor, acting teacher and author who had an extensive career on stage, film, and television spanning over 60 years.
 Bridgmont, who is a Guildhall School of Music and Drama graduate, was mostly known as one of the former members of the Theatre Workshop and one of the original cast members of the very first West End production of Agatha Christie's The Mousetrap opening in 1952 at the Ambassadors Theatre which went on to become the world's longest running stage production.
-On screen, he notably appeared in The Great War (1964) narrated by Michael Redgrave and the British television drama series Z-Cars (1962–1978) directed by Christopher Morahan (CBE, 1929–2017).
-He founded the Chrysalis Theatre Acting School in London in 1975 and has long taught 'voice' and 'gesture' at the Shakespeare's Globe.
+Peter notably spoke a number of parts in The Great War (1964) narrated by Michael Redgrave and appeared in the British television drama series Z-Cars (1962–1978) directed by Christopher Morahan (CBE, 1929–2017).
+He founded the Chrysalis Theatre Acting School in London in 1975 and taught 'speech in drama' and 'gesture' at the Shakespeare's Globe.

 Early life

 Bridgmont grew up among actors, singers, dancers and clowns.
-His father Leslie Bridgmont was a pianist for the silent movies, his mother was a cellist and both also worked for the BBC where Leslie Bridgmont produced 4 episodes of The Goon Show.
+His father Leslie Bridgmont was a pianist for the silent movies, his mother was a cellist.
+Peter's Father worked for the BBC where he produced 'Much Binding in the Marsh' four episodes of The Goon Show and many other programmes.
 Bridgmont used to attend his parents' pantomimes as a child including one during which English musical theatre and operettas actress Jean Colin (28 years old at the time; 24 March 1905 – 7 March 1989) ironically promised him that she would marry him.
 He was educated at the Wynstones School, a Steiner Waldorf school in Gloucestershire, in the Cotswolds.
-Peter went on to compete in order to win a Gold Cup at the Cheltenham Festivals as he was completing school.
-Bridgmont came second but the then festival director, Mr Robin arranged for Peter to go to the Guildhall School of Music & Drama in London, which he did.
+Peter attended the Guildhall School of Music & Drama in London.